 Crop type: Horticulture

-From loamy to sandy loam soils, the majority of these soil types are suitable for potato plant cultivation because this kind of soils have high organic matter with well-drainage and aerated.
+Potato planting can be done in a wide range of soil, from loamy to sandy loam soils.
+Majority of these soil types are suitable for cultivation of potato crops, because this kind of soil has high organic matter with well-drainage and aerated.
 The ideal pH range is between 5.2 to 6.4.
 This crop cannot be grown in saline soils.

 Package of Practices of Potato